-Summary: Current law requires the Secretary of the Natural Resources Agency to prepare and submit, on or before March 31, 2024, and annually thereafter, a report to the Legislature on the progress made in the prior calendar year toward achieving the goal to conserve 30% of state lands and coastal waters by 2030.
-This bill would provide that it is the goal of the state to conserve at least 30% of state lands and coastal waters by 2030, and require the secretary to post the report described above on the agency's internet website, as provided.
+Summary: Current law requires the Secretary of the Natural Resources Agency to prepare and submit, on or before March 31, 2024, and annually thereafter, a report to the Legislature on the progress made in the prior calendar year toward achieving the goal to conserve 30% of California's lands and coastal waters by 2030.
+This bill would provide that it is the goal of the state to conserve at least 30% of California's lands and coastal waters by 2030.